-Note that, because this expression is evaluated at the vortex center, the potential term, ${\cal V} \vec u$, drops out.
-Such terms can affect the vortex dynamics, of course, but only through their influence on the background field.
+Because this is evaluated at the vortex center, the potential term ${\cal V} \vec u$ drops out.
+Such terms can affect the vortex dynamics of course, but only through their influence on the background field.

 This expression for vortex velocity can be simplified by noting that a vortex located at ${\vecr}_v$ is described by $\vecu_{\scriptscriptstyle v} = \FLCinv({\vecr}-{\vecr}_v)$ so $\vecu = \rho_{bg}\Phibg^T\FLCinv({\vecr}-{\vecr}_v)$.
-The Laplacian term of Eq. \ref{v2}, evaluated at the vortex center, can therefore be written as
+The Laplacian term of Eq. (\ref{v2}), evaluated at the vortex center, can therefore be written as

-Substitution of this result into Eq. \ref{v2}, and a laborious reduction left for the Supplemental Material, gives
+Substitution of this result into Eq. (\ref{v2}), as well as a laborious reduction, gives

 where $\JLC = {\rm Det}(\FLC)$.